Carlo Cudicini: Tottenham Hotspur

-2008–09

 On 26 January 2009, it was confirmed that Cudicini signed for Tottenham Hotspur on a free transfer.
 He was allowed to move on a free due to his services given to Chelsea.
-He made his debut for Spurs on 27 January 2009 in the Premier League fixture against Stoke City, a 3–1 win.
+He made his debut the next day in the Premier League fixture against Stoke City, a 3–1 win.
 Following Tottenham's loss in the League Cup final against Manchester United (for which Cudicini was cup-tied), Cudicini's appearances were limited.
-He did not play again for Spurs in the 2008–09 season after the 1–2 victory over Hull City at the KC Stadium a week before the 2009 Football League Cup Final.
+He did not play again for Spurs in the 2008–09 season after the 1–2 victory over Hull City at the KC Stadium a week before the 2009 Football League Cup final.

-2009–10

 Cudicini made his first competitive appearance in nearly six months for Tottenham when he came on as a substitute for the injured Heurelho Gomes in a 5–1 victory over Hull City on 19 August 2009.
 He played a number of matches, including a 3–0 defeat at his former club Chelsea on 20 September which saw him return to Stamford Bridge for the first time since leaving the club.
 He was then benched in favour of the returning Gomes for the match against Portsmouth at Fratton Park.

 On 12 November, Cudicini was involved in a serious motorcycle accident in Walthamstow, east London, on his way to Tottenham's training ground.
 It was reported that he had fractured both his wrists and injured his pelvis.
-He was taken to an east London hospital then later was transferred to a private hospital.
+He was taken to an east London hospital, then later was transferred to a private hospital.
 In late February, the Tottenham Hotspur website reported that Cudicini had started some ball work.

 On 12 May, Cudicini signed a new one-year contract with Spurs.
-On 10 July, Cudicini played 45 minutes in a pre-season friendly against AFC Bournemouth, his first action since his accident.
+On 10 July, Cudicini played 45 minutes in a pre-season friendly against Bournemouth, his first action since his accident.